ashrafeldawody/GYM-APP/README.md

 ## Description

-A php laravel web application that uses most  of laravel technologies to build that gym system.
-The System built based on rules and an api for users.
+A PHP Laravel web application that uses most of Laravel technologies to build that gym system.The System is based on rules.
+Admin, City Manager, Gym Manager.
+All Crud operations running using data tables.

 ## Content